nautobot/nautobot/nautobot/docs/additional-features/healthcheck.md

 # Healthcheck Endpoint

-Nautobot includes a health check endpoint `/health` which utilizes the [django-health-check](https://github.com/KristianOellegaard/django-health-check) project and some custom health check (database and cache).
-This endpoint is designed for use by an optional load balancer placed in front of Nautobot to determine the health of the Nautobot server.
-By default the healthcheck enables checks for the following:
+Nautobot includes a health check endpoint `/health` which utilizes the [django-health-check](https://github.com/KristianOellegaard/django-health-check) project and some custom health checks (database connection and cache availability).
+This endpoint is designed for use by an optional load balancer placed in front of Nautobot to determine the health of the Nautobot application server.
+By default the health check enables checks for the following:

 * Database Backend
 * Caching Backend